On the Ryll-Nardzewski Theorem for Quantum Stochastic Processes: Abstract

 \section{Abstract}

-We prove a Ryll-Nardzewski Theorem for quantum stochastic processes, that shows that under natural assumptions which generalize the classical probability setting, the distributional symmetries of exchangeability and spredability are the same.
+We prove a Ryll-Nardzewski Theorem for quantum stochastic processes, that shows that under natural assumptions which generalize the classical probability setting, the distributional symmetries of exchangeability and spreadability are the same.
 We further show that product states on twisted tensor products of $C^*$-algebras provide a source of counterexamples to the Ryll-Nardzewski theorem, namely of quantum stochastic processes which are spreadable but not exchangeable.
-Furthermore, among these counterexamples, we show that there are spreadable quantum stochastic processes which are not braidable, providing an answer to a question raised by Evans, Gohm and Kostler in \cite{EGK17}.
+Furthermore, in this setting, we also analyze braidability of product states.
 We then prove an extended de Finetti Theorem for quantum stochastic processes whose distribution factorizes through twisted tensor products.

 0.1cm \\ {\bf Mathematics Subject Classification}: 46L55, 46L53, 60G09, 60G10, 46L09.\\ {\bf Key words}: Distributional symmetries, Spreadable processes, exchangeable processes, braid group, non-commutative ergodic theory, free products, twisted tensor products, product states.